Okay — just hear me out here.

 Buckle up, because there is a lot to unpack here.

 Why am I even doing this?

-What we’re really lacking in is (relatively) modern Christmas movies that don’t get simply get a pass just because they’re themed to the season (looking at you, Bad Santa, The Holiday and, again, Love, Actually) — which is why accepting the inclusion of a winner of four Academy Awards into the Christmas-time collection would seriously bump up the group’s average.
+What we’re really lacking in is relatively modern Christmas movies that don’t simply get a pass because they’re themed to the season (looking at you, Bad Santa, The Holiday and, again, Love, Actually) — which is why accepting the four-time Academy Award-winning film into the Christmas-time collection would seriously bump up the group’s average.

 A Christmas movie need only happen around the holidays